SSH

 Text-based connections

-Note that most features can be realized through simple SSH connections already.
-Things like ProxyJump chains, additional SSH options, and more can already be used with simple SSH connection entries.
+Note that most features can be realized through normal SSH connections already.
+Things like ProxyJump chains, additional SSH options, and more can already be used with normal SSH connection entries.
 Custom SSH connections are only really necessary for very specific use cases.

 Format